 ping is used to send a test packet, or echo packet, to a device to find out whether it is reachable and how long the packet takes to reach the device.
 There are two important purposes.

 - test the network availability to the device

 - network latency between two devices

-A simple way to check whether we have access to the particular host is through ICMP by sending ping packets to the host.
+Ping command is a simple way to check whether we have access to the particular host.
 But this method works only if ICMP and ping is enabled in that network.
 If ICMP is disabled, we can not get a proper response.

 Example of Ping Command

 $ ping google.com

 64 bytes from 220.127.116.11: icmp_seq=0 ttl=100 time=87.363 ms

 64 bytes from 18.104.22.168: icmp_seq=1 ttl=100 time=89.754 ms